The College of Wooster requires a minimum of 32 courses to graduate with a bachelor's degree.

 There is no accelarated degree program at The College of Wooster, but students who wish to save money or graduate early can look into transferring in credits.
 The College of Wooster accepts transfer credits.
 The school accepts AP credit and IB credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, The College of Wooster does not offer classes during the summer.

-Around 74% of students who started college at The College of Wooster finish the requirements for graduation within six years.
+NOTE: Around 77% of students who start college at The College of Wooster graduate within six years.

 The College of Wooster offers an orientation program before the start of fall classes to prepare new students for college life.

 |Summer Classes Available||X|

 Reminder: The College of Wooster may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 The College of Wooster has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement

 Students do not have to take a computer class.